 MathFactLab DIY Video-Based Professional Development Guide

-At each step below, you'll find a video tutorial along with a brief summary of its contents.
+With each step, you'll find a video tutorial along with a summary of its contents.
 Most steps will also provide links for further reading.

 Watching the tutorials will take about 20-25 minutes in total.
-While not all specific details will be remembered, teachers most likely will come away after watching these tutorials familiar with the tools that they will have at their disposal when implementing MathFactLab with their students.
+While not all specific details will be remembered, educators most likely will come away familiar with the tools that they will have at their disposal when implementing MathFactLab with their students.

 Table of Contents